jsneha1710/Keras-Application/README.md

-# PerceptronTraining
+# Keras Application
-Simple Keras Implementaion of Perceptron Training on Fashion_Mnist Dataset (with explanation)
+Keras Implementaion of CNN/MaxPooling and Perceptron Training on Fashion_Mnist Dataset (with explanations)